List of Miracleman characters: Sir Dennis Archer

 A hereditary peer who is the controller of Spookshow and thus Project Zarathustra.
-As such he oversees Gargunza's work on the Miracleman Family, though the scientist is contemptuous of both Archer's personality and intellect.
-As such Gargunza is able to funnel Spookshow funds into a secret project for years and escape to Paraguay with much of his research in 1963 before Archer found out.
+He oversees Gargunza's work on the Miracleman Family, though the scientist is contemptuous of Archer's personality and intellect.
+Gargunza is able to funnel Spookshow funds into a secret project for years and escape to Paraguay with much of his research in 1963 before Archer found out.
 Realising the Miracleman Family will be too hard to control without Gargunza, he greenlights Operation Dragonslayer, which seemingly destroys the trio.
-In 1968 Archer tried to put the research to use on creating a new superhuman weapon.
-However, due to the incomplete records of the process the result - Big Ben - was neither as powerful as the Miracleman Family or as well conditioned, ending up insane.
-Project Zarathustra is then mothballed.
+In 1968, Archer tried to put the research to use on creating a new superhuman weapon.
+However, due to the incomplete records of the process, the result - Big Ben - was neither as powerful as the Miracleman Family or as well conditioned, ending up insane.

-In 1982 Archer is still high up in Spookshow, and word reaches him of the survival of Miracleman and Kid Miracleman when the pair fight in London.
-As such he hires the assassin Evelyn Cream to find and kill Miracleman's human form.
-While Cream finds Moran he instead decides to form an alliance with Miracleman, and despite Archer's defensive measures the pair are able to get inside the Project Zarathustra bunker.
+In 1982, fArcher learns of the survival of Miracleman and Kid Miracleman when the pair fight in London.
+As such, he hires the assassin Evelyn Cream to find and kill Miracleman's human form.
+While Cream finds Moran, he instead decides to form an alliance with Miracleman, and despite Archer's defensive measures the pair are able to get inside the Project Zarathustra bunker.
 Archer offers his resignation in the aftermath of the fiasco, and is warned off further investigation by Cream.

-After Kid Miracleman again returns and lays waste to London in 1985, the body of Archer is found in a Surrey train station toilet - having hung himself.
-While his recent death means Mors can recover his soul and bring him back to life in an android body, Miracleman vetoes resurrecting Archer.
+After Kid Miracleman again returns and lays waste to London in 1985, Archer is found to have killed himself.